Bartonella bacilliformis: Microbiology

 For its isolation, special cultures are required, containing complemental soy agar, proteases, peptones, some essential amino acids, and blood.
-The optimum growing temperature is 19–29 °C. Colonies grow in Columbia blood agar supplemented with 10% defibrinated bovine blood incubated at 19–25 °C for 2 weeks.
+The optimum growing temperature is 19–29 °C. Colonies grow in Columbia blood agar supplemented with 10% defibrinated bovine blood incubated at 19–25 °C for two weeks.

 Pathophysiology

-As the sandflies bite, the bacteria are inoculated into the capillaries, where in a variable period of time (around 21 days) it invades the red blood cells producing severe intravascular hemolytic anemia (acute phase of Carrion's disease).
+As the sandflies bite, the bacteria are inoculated into the capillaries, where in a variable period of time (around 21 days) they invade the red blood cells producing severe intravascular hemolytic anemia (acute phase of Carrion's disease).
 This phase is a potentially life-threatening infection, and it is associated with high fever, anemia, and transient immunosuppression.
 The acute phase typically lasts two to four weeks.
 Peripheral blood smears show anisomacrocytosis with many coccobacilli adhered to red blood cells.
 Thrombocytopenia is also seen and can be severe.
 Neurological involvement is sometimes seen (neurobartonellosis) and the prognosis in this case is poor.
 The most feared complications are super-infections, mainly by enterobacteria such as Salmonella, or parasites such as Toxoplasma gondii and Pneumocystis.